1995parham-teaching/interviews/questions/README.md

 - Flow Control vs Congestion Control
 - How does a PHP request flow work (How does Common Gateway Interface (CGI) works)?
 - Is there any restriction on the number of TCP connections for a system?
+- Can you explain the process of TCP three-way handshake and the significance of each step?

 ## Python/Django